huiwenke/MineProt/README.md

 Usability from mobile devices with portrait screen is not guaranteed.

-### Server platform compatibility
+### Platform compatibility

-We recommend Linux systems for deployment, as MAXIT (converter app between PDB and CIF) is not supported on Windows.
+We recommend Linux platform for non-docker deployment, as MAXIT (converter app between PDB and CIF) is not supported on Windows.

-In our developing & testing environment, we employed BioLinux 8.0.7 (based on Ubuntu 14.04 LTS) for non-docker deployment, and Ubuntu 18.04 LTS for docker-based deployment.
+In our developing & testing environment, we employed BioLinux 8.0.7 (PHP 5.5.9, Apache 2.4.7) for non-docker deployment, and Ubuntu 18.04 LTS (Docker 20.10.16, docker-compose 1.29.2) for docker-based deployment.

 If you want to deploy this project on your server without Docker, please note that this project and its components depend on the following packages and libraries: